Dan Whelchel

 Dan Whelchel (August 26, 1894 - March 1, 1988) was a college football player and fruit horticulturalist.

-Early years
+Early life

 Dan Whelchel was born in Dawson County, Georgia on August 26, 1894, to Jordan Davis Whelchel and Amanda Jane Palmour.
 At the time of his enrollment at Tech he was living in Ashburn, Georgia.
 Dan was a first cousin of All-Southern Georgia Bulldogs football player Hugh Whelchel.

 Georgia Tech

 Whelchel was a prominent guard for John Heisman's Georgia Tech Golden Tornado of the Georgia Institute of Technology.

 1917

 He was a member of the school's first national championship team in 1917, having to join the American effort in the First World War before he got to celebrate.

 Horticulturalist

 Whelchel later was a fruit horticulturalist in Arkansas, specializing in nuts.